TimUnderhay/xsoar-incident-creator/README.md

 - Selection of which incident fields to import.
 - The ability to edit field values, including JSON.
 - It will also prohibit the import of fields which are not defined in Demisto,
+- Bulk incident creation...
+- To one or more Demisto servers

 ![Screenshot of the app](content/importer1.png)